Bournemouth University student hospitality management team wins first international ‘Passion4Hospitality Business Management Game 2014’

 HVS kindly donated a prize for the winning team – a copy of 'Hotels & Motels:Valuations and Market Studies', authored by Stephen Rushmore and Erich Baum from HVS.
 The winning team will now be able to use their prize to work out the value of the property they managed within the simulation!

 Due to the positive feedback received, the 'Passion4Hospitality Management BusinessGame' will be taking place again next year.
 If a university or hospitality management school is interested in taking part, contact the teams from HOTS (Peter Russell – on telephone: 020 7665 1888 or email: firstname.lastname@example.org ); or arena4finance (Cara McElroy on telephone: 01202 842 809 or email: email@example.com).

 Phone: +44 1725 552835

-HOSPA (Hospitality Professionals Association for Finance, Revenue Managementand IT) is a non-profit educational organisation, formed to bring together those hospitality industry professionals involved in Financial Management, Revenue Management and IT.
-Not only is HOSPA recognised as the UK"s authoritative voice in the hospitality industry on financial management, technical accounting issues, taxation, and hotel valuation, but also as the leading arena for debate on hotel technology developments and issues, and Revenue Management topics, through their prestigious annual HOSPACE Conference and meetings programmes (www.hospace.org) .
-The membership has expanded to nearly 1,100 members.
-HOSPA – which has provided an industry specific, hospitality focused programme in Financial Management for over 23 years – has recently introduced a similar programme for Revenue Management.
-HOSPA is on all major Social media channels especially Twitter on @HOSPATweets.
+HOSPA (Hospitality Professionals Association for Finance, Revenue Management, Marketing and IT) is a non-profit educational organisation, formed to bring together those hospitality industry professionals involved in Financial Management, Revenue Management, Marketing and IT.
+Not only is HOSPA recognised as the UK"s authoritative voice in the hospitality industry on financial management, technical accounting issues and hotel valuation, but also as the leading arena for debate on hotel technology developments, Revenue Management and marketing.
+HOSPA"s Professional Development Programmes in Revenue Management and Financial Management provide rigorous and relevant education for all those seeking to further their careers in these important functions.
+A regular programme of workshops and seminars provide the perfect opportunity for members to continue to develop their knowledge and network with colleagues.
+HOSPA is on all major Social Media channels, including Twitter on @HOSPATweets.
 For more information, visit: www.hospa.org